SuperHouse/esp-open-rtos/README.md

 * If you have feature additions or bug fixes then please send a pull request.

-* There is a list of outstanding TODO items in the [issues list](https://github.com/superhouse/esp-open-rtos/issues).
+* There is a list of outstanding 'enhancements' in the [issues list](https://github.com/superhouse/esp-open-rtos/issues).
 Contributions to these, as well as other improvements, are very welcome.

 If you are contributing code, *please ensure that it can be licensed under the BSD open source license*.
 Specifically: